sajjadN7798/students-manager-livewire/README.md

 `composer install`

-> This app is written to learn live wire.
+> This app is written to learn livewire.

 [Laravel](https://laravel.com)